Three years ago, I transitioned from Customer Success into Product Management full-time. Here is what my résumé included:

 At the time, this wasn’t as clear to me as it is now.
-However, the most important next step was getting involved in the right project.
+The most important next step was working as a pseudo-PM on a project.
 Doing that wouldn’t have been possible, however, if I hadn’t spent my time closing some of my knowledge gaps on product and technology.

 All in all, this was a time of just learning the basics of many technologies so that I could build a baseline framework in my head of how our cloud product worked.
 This made me feel more comfortable talking about the product to customers and developers integrating our product.

 I also found it helpful to learn about the software development process.
 Learning about Agile Development, scrums, PRDs and design tools was helpful in this regard.

 I will be perfectly candid here, I was searching for a clear list of things to learn.
 I never came across such a guide.
 If you are looking for something similar, I recommend that you instead just get started on your own.
 Pick any service that seems interesting and learn about the components that were used to build it.
 For example, a simple search about how was Facebook built yields answers such as this and this.
 Also, kind folks over at Quora answer just about any question people have.

 The next step is where readiness and luck both played a role.
 A few months after I explicitly asked to spend my discretionary time on Product Management activities, an initiative with a top client came up.
 It was an initiative that required a mix of customer success, integrations, and product management skills.
 It also happened to be related to our new product, which I had spent my spare time learning about.

 An executive within the company endorsed the idea of having me as the ‘glue’ between the customer and engineering for that initiative.
 The other Product Managers didn’t have the time to do this so I would work directly with the executive in charge of the product to deliver this initiative.